James-Fire/SC2-Vanilla-Plus-Templates/README.md

 # Campaigns
-Vanilla+ Templates support the four Blizzard SC2 campaigns, *Wings of Liberty*, *Heart of the Swarm*, *Legacy of the Void* and *Nova: Covert Ops*.
-We will always abbreviate them as WOL, HOTS, LOTV and NCO respectively in this project.
+Vanilla+ Templates support the five Blizzard SC2 campaigns, *Wings of Liberty*, *Heart of the Swarm*, *Legacy of the Void: Prologue*, *Legacy of the Void*, and *Nova: Covert Ops*.
+We will always abbreviate them as WOL, HOTS, LOTV:P, LOTV, and NCO respectively in this project.
 We will also use **CMP** when we need to refer to a generic campaign, if you see this just mentally replace it with the abbreviation for the campaign you are working with.
 Vanilla+ does not provide support for custom campaigns such as StarCraft Mass Recall.

 # Download
 TODO: Like do they just download this repo?
 Do we use the releases function?
 GoogleDrive?